pereiradaniel/ProjectApp2017/README.md

 ## 16/April/2017
 Templating process is beginning tomorrow with any additional tests being written as needed.

+## 18/April/2017
+Decided to go with more conventional structure for the app, so I quickly rearranged a few things and made sure all my tests were passing.
+Tomorrow will be the beginning of a new phase in development, I am going to experiment with different workflow methods that will allow me to build this project in my spare time while I work full time!

 ## BASIC INFO :information_source:

 * Ruby 2.3.1